-As a mom I have lived through many scary incidents with my girls.
-Like most kids, they’re curious and constantly putting everything in their mouth.
+As a mom, I have lived through many scary incidents with my girls.
+Like most kids, they’re curious and constantly putting everything in their mouths.
 If you were to ask me should parents learn CPR, I wouldn’t be able to say yes fast enough.

-It’s important for everyone around a child who is going to be a main caregiver to know CPR.
-We expect it of our educators and childcare providers, so why should we allow our children to be less safe at home?
+It’s important for everyone around a child who is going to be the main caregiver to know CPR.
+We expect it from our educators and childcare providers, so why should we allow our children to be less safe at home?

 Why Should Parents Learn CPR?

 When we as mamas have the knowledge and training on what to do in these life-threatening situations we feel empowered, more at peace, and confident in our abilities to save lives.
 If you don’t know what to do in a situation, it’s easy to panic rather than think rationally.
 If you’ve been trained in this situation and you know what to do, then that training will kick in and help you stay calm.

 Learning CPR is more than just learning a set of motions, it’s giving yourself a straightforward plan for what to do in an emergency.
 It’s not just the motion of CPR compressions that will save people.
 The training will allow you to be clear-headed and straightforward in your actions.

 As I grow as a mom, it becomes apparent to me that my peace of mind comes when I am prepared for the worst situations.
 The thought of my sweet child choking used to make me terrified.
 What would I do?
 How would I respond?
 Would I freeze up?
 What if help couldn’t get there soon enough?
 Too many children die each year from choking incidents that are nearly 100% preventable with proper training.